Holtder/talos/README.md

 * Flask SQLAlchemy
 * WT Forms

-You can install these all at the same time using
+You can install these all at the same time using either:

 `$ pip3 install -r requirements.txt`

 or